-In Figure 2.5 and Figure 2.6some typical applications of 1D and 2D models are shown; a reproduction of a large-scale flume test, showing the ability of XBeach to model both short-wave (HF) and long-wave (LF) wave heights and velocities; and a recent 2DH simulation (Nederhoff et al., 2015) of the impact of hurricane Sandy on Camp Osborne, Brick, NJ.
+In the figures below some typical applications of 1D and 2D models are shown; a reproduction of a large-scale flume test, showing the ability of XBeach to model both short-wave (HF) and long-wave (LF) wave heights and velocities; and a recent 2DH simulation (Nederhoff et al., 2015) of the impact of hurricane Sandy on Camp Osborne, Brick, NJ.

-Figure 2.5 Computed and observed hydrodynamic parameters for test 2E of the LIP11D experiment (2E).
+Figure 2.5 Computed and observed hydrodynamic parameters for test 2E of the LIP11D experiment.
 Top left: bed level and mean water level.
-From top to bottom: measured (dots) and computed mean water levels, wave heights for the low en high frequency bands (Hrms) and velocities for the high and low frequency bands (urms).
+Top right: measured (dots) and computed